zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 **Status: Implemented**

-Gets all certificates (either root or non-root) by the given subject key ID attribute.
+Gets all certificates by the given subject key ID attribute.
+This query works for all types of certificates (PAA, PAI, NOC_ROOT, NOC_ICA).

 Revoked certificates are not returned.
 Use `GET_ALL_REVOKED_CERTS` to get a list of all revoked certificates.